pingcap/docs/pd-microservices.md

 ## Usage

-Currently, PD microservices can be deployed using TiDB Operator or TiUP Playground.
+Currently, PD microservices can be deployed using TiDB Operator.

 <SimpleTab>
 <div label="TiDB Operator">